-After you are taken to Adobe's authentication webpage in your browser, enter your SOU email address.
+After you are taken to Adobe's authentication webpage in your browser, click on the Sign in with an Enterprise ID link and then enter your SOU email address.
 As soon as you click or tab into the password field to enter your password, you should be redirected to our SOU authentication webpage where you will likely be passed through because you already logged in to our online services when you accessed your SOU email.
 If that fails, at worst you will be greeted by the familiar SOU Login Services webpage where you should enter your SOU username (not your full email address) and your SOU password.

 Step 3 - Download and Install the Apps

 After logging in to Adobe's website, you should see your name and a black menu of links.
 Click on the Desktop Downloads link under Creative Cloud Apps.